 |Termination benefits||Yes for “temporary lay-off benefits”.
 See details.|

 Ordinary Wage Ceiling and Additional Wage Ceiling

 Additional Wages are your bonuses, leave pay and commissions that are not paid monthly.
-The current Additional Wage cap is at $25,000 a year.
+The current Additional Wage ceiling is at $102,000 a year.

 Concurrent employment and CPF